Pima County is committed to helping its constituents obtain the information they need to be able to fully participate in their government.

 To assist the public in getting a full understanding of the items before the Board, the Board agendas are posted online.
 Full background information on each item is available with the click of a button.

 There are several ways that constituents can have access to Board action in its entirety.
-Those who are interested in watching the live proceedings of Board of Supervisors meetings may tune in to Cox channels 12 and 96, and Comcast channel 96.
-Although channel 12 is occasionally pre-empted by City Council meetings, channel 96 is not.
+Those who are interested in watching the live proceedings of Board of Supervisors meetings may tune in to Cox channel 96, and Comcast channel 96.

 For those watching online, the live link is available under “Services & Resources” on the Board of Supervisors website.